liangrog/admission-webhook-server/README.md

 The repo also includes a Helm chart for easy deployment to your Kubernetes cluster.

 ## Installation
 Firstly you need to determine what your SSL CN is.
-The CN follows the format of `[service name].[namespace].svc`.
+The self-signed ssl CN follows the format of `[service name].[namespace].svc`.
 For example, the default service name is `admission-webhook` (It can be changed in helm value).
 You want to deploy to namespace tools.
 The CN will be `admission-webhook.tools.svc`.
 Below steps will use this CN for demo purpose.

 Note: below example using Helm v3.
-However the chart is compatible with version older than v3.
+However the chart is compatible with helm version older than v3.

 ```sh
 $ git clone https://github.com/liangrog/admission-webhook-server